bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 ### Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.
+Set up codegrade early and commit your code regularly and meaningfully.

 ## Interview Questions
 ### (please edit this file and write your answer below each question.
 In addition, you may also review these questions with your mentor)